run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/create-the-portfolio.md

     At the **"Available via chat"** option, even if it´s marked "Yes", to use the Chat it still have to be combined with Group Permission (to attend the Portfolio at the Chat)

 ### Multilanguage Tab
 -   Service Translation to English, Spanish and Portuguese.
+-   This Tab will only appear if **"Multilanguage"** is set to Yes at the **Main Tab**.

 **For each language, provide:**
 -   Portfolio Name
 -   Description

 !!!
 Abstract "RULE"

     If one of the 3 languages on **"Multi-languages"** tab is left blank, the information will be filled out with the information contained in the **"Presentation"**.

 ## What to do next